spacefreak86/pyquarantine-milter/README.md

   * **notify** (optional)
   Options for e-mail notifications, see action **notify** in section [Actions](#Actions).
   * **milter_action** (optional)
-  Milter action to perform.
-Possible values are:
+  Final milter action to perform.
+If set, no further rules or actions will be processed.
+  Possible values:
     * **ACCEPT**   (Tell MTA to accept the e-mail, skip following rules/actions.)
     * **REJECT**   (Tell MTA to reject the e-mail.)
     * **DISCARD**  (Tell MTA to discard the e-mail.)